 Many have well-developed conceptions about a variety of spiritual topics.
 While we respect people's beliefs, one's mental concepts are never equal to reality.
-For example, reincarnation is a well-documented phenomenon that tends to polarize individuals into either blind devotees or outright skeptics.
-Unless one has truly lived such experiences―having been initiated into the knowledge and practices that facilitate such recollections through investigation, experimentation, direct perception, and verification―then one cannot conceive anything remotely close to the true reality of such experiences, since the most sacred practices have never been written onto paper.
+Although one might read abundantly, it is an entirely different phenomenon to personally know something through investigation, experimentation, direct perception, and verification.
+Unless one has truly lived such experiences, then one cannot conceive anything remotely close to the true reality of such experiences.

 For this precise reason, the science of meditation is indispensable.
 To those unpracticed in it, they can believe meditation is just sitting around thinking.
 This belief is also extremely far from the reality.
-In meditation, one awakens beyond the mind and lives the experiences of the inner worlds.
-One can relive their past lives and experience first hand the disciplines they learned.
+In meditation, one awakens beyond the mind and lives the experiences of the inner worlds: the multidimensional structure of reality known as the Kabbalah that we access while we dream.
+One can even relive their past lives and experience firsthand the disciplines they learned, forgotten through the overpowering transition of death.
+Rather than believe in or deny the process of transmigration, one recalls and remembers the facts of previous incarnations.
+Such wisdom goes far beyond any concept or idea, since it is deeply personal, repeatable, and verifiable.
 Perhaps some have undervalued what meditative experiences can truly offer: vivid, living knowledge of reality, far beyond concepts.
 However, developing such a skill requires decades of training.

 Who or what can guarantee that concept and reality are exactly the same thing?